Panic disorder: Cognitive behavioral therapy

 Cognitive behavioral therapy encourages patients to confront the triggers that induce their anxiety.
 By facing the very cause of the anxiety, it is thought to help diminish the irrational fears that are causing the issues to begin with.
 The therapy begins with calming breathing exercises, followed by noting the changes in physical sensations felt as soon as anxiety begins to enter the body.
 Many clients are encouraged to keep journals.
 In other cases, therapists may try and induce feelings of anxiety so that the root of the fear can be identified.

 Comorbid clinical depression, personality disorders and alcohol abuse are known risk factors for treatment failure.

 As with many disorders, having a support structure of family and friends who understand the condition can help increase the rate of recovery.
 During an attack, it is not uncommon for the affected to develop irrational, immediate fear, which can often be dispelled by a supporter who is familiar with the condition.
-For more serious or active treatment, there are support groups for those with anxiety which can help people understand and deal with the disorder.
+For more serious or active treatment, there are support groups for those with anxiety, which can help people understand and deal with the disorder.

 Current treatment guidelines American Psychiatric Association and the American Medical Association primarily recommend either cognitive-behavioral therapy or one of a variety of psychopharmacological interventions.
 Some evidence exists supporting the superiority of combined treatment approaches.

 Another option is self-help based on principles of cognitive-behavioral therapy.
 Using a book or a website, a person does the kinds of exercises that would be used in therapy, but they do it on their own, perhaps with some email or phone support from a therapist.
 A systematic analysis of trials testing this kind of self-help found that websites, books, and other materials based on cognitive-behavioral therapy could help some people.
 The best-studied conditions are panic disorder and social phobia.

 Interoceptive techniques

 Interoceptive exposure is sometimes used for panic disorder.
-People's interoceptive triggers of anxiety are evaluated one-by-one before conducting interoceptive exposures, such as addressing palpitation sensitivity via light exercise.
+People's interoceptive triggers of anxiety are evaluated one by one before conducting interoceptive exposures, such as addressing palpitation sensitivity via light exercise.
 Despite evidence of its clinical efficacy, this practice is reportedly used by only 12–20% of psychotherapists.
 Potential reasons for this underutilization include "lack of training sites, logistical hurdles (e.g., occasional need for exposure durations longer than a standard therapy session), policies against conducting exposures outside of the workplace setting, and perhaps most tellingly, negative therapist beliefs (e.g., that interoceptive exposures are unethical, intolerable, or even harmful)."

 Medication

 Appropriate medications are effective for panic disorder.
-Selective serotonin reuptake inhibitors are first line treatments rather than benzodiazapines due to concerns with the latter regarding tolerance, dependence and abuse.
-Although there is little evidence that pharmacological interventions can directly alter phobias, few studies have been performed, and medication treatment of panic makes phobia treatment far easier (an example in Europe where only 8% of patients receive appropriate treatment).
+Selective serotonin reuptake inhibitors are first-line treatments rather than benzodiazapines due to concerns with the latter regarding tolerance, dependence, and abuse.
+Although there is little evidence that pharmacological interventions can directly alter phobias, few studies have been performed, and medication treatment of panic makes phobia treatment far easier (for example in Europe where only 8% of patients receive appropriate treatment).